Murders of Andrew Bagby and Zachary Turner: Background

 Beginning in early 1999, Turner began dating Andrew David Bagby (25 September 1973 – 5 November 2001), an American medical student studying at Memorial University for his third year.
-Bagby came from Sunnyvale, California, and was the son of Kathleen Daphne Bagby (née Barnard), a registered nurse and midwife from Chatham, England, United Kingdom; and David Franklin Bagby, an American former United States Navy serviceman and computer engineer.
+Bagby came from Sunnyvale, California, and was the son and only child of Kathleen Daphne Bagby (née Barnard), a registered nurse and midwife from Chatham, Kent; and David Franklin Bagby, a United States Navy veteran and computer engineer.

 In August 2000, Turner moved to Sac City, Iowa, to begin work for Trimark Physicians Corporation.
 Meanwhile, after graduating from Memorial University in May 2000, Bagby landed a surgical residency at the State University of New York Upstate Medical University at Syracuse, New York.
 Despite the distance between states, Turner and Bagby initially tried to maintain a long-distance relationship.
 By Turner's account, she visited Bagby's residence in Syracuse seven times while he visited her once in Sac City.
 During one of these visits, Turner is believed to have burglarized Bagby's apartment.
 In the fall of 2001, Bagby moved to Latrobe, Pennsylvania, and began his residency at a family practice under the supervision of T. Clark Simpson.

 On 10 July 2001, less than a year into her ten-year contract with Trimark, Turner left their Sac City clinic and moved to Council Bluffs, Iowa, where she was hired by Alegent Health System of Omaha, Nebraska.
 In October 2001, Turner obtained a permit to buy a firearm and purchased a Phoenix Arms HP22 handgun and .22 ammunition, which she used during firearms lessons.

-Meanwhile, Turner exhibited possessive behavior towards Bagby and harassed him over the phone.
+Meanwhile, Turner exhibited possessive behaviour towards Bagby and harassed him over the phone.
 On 13 October, Turner told Bagby that she was three months pregnant.
 Bagby agreed to talk with her about the pregnancy during a wedding that Bagby was scheduled to attend.
 When Turner visited him in Latrobe in late October 2001—immediately after the last of her firearms lessons in Omaha—the two frequently argued over his relationship with a new girlfriend.
 On 3 November 2001, Turner confessed that she had been lying about her pregnancy in an effort to remain with Bagby permanently.
 Furious about this, Bagby drove Turner to the Arnold Palmer Regional Airport and broke up with her over lunch, sending her on a plane back to Iowa.